 DNA themed jewellery

 Other lengths/ sizes on request.
+All available for sale.

 It’s not obvious from the pictures but the width of the pendant is the same as the large DNA earrings.
 The DNA ball pendant was inspired by DNA histone proteins that DNA winds around.